 Please label the following supplies with your child’s name:

 • Pencils (Students should always have two available.
-Avoid plastic-coated pencils because they break the sharpeners.)
+Mechanical is preferred. **Avoid plastic-coated pencils.)

 • Red pens (or other color pens for correcting)